+ID, and then choose different policies for different groups.
 MAC-Based Authentication Fallback For the wireless network configured with both MAC-Based Authentication and Portal, if you enable this feature, a wireless client needs to pass only one authentication.
+The client tries MAC-Based Authentication first, and is allowed to try Portal authentication it failed the MAC-Based Authentication.
+If you disable this feature as default, a wireless client needs to pass both the MAC-Based Authentication and portal authentication for internet access, and will be denied if it fails either of the authentication.
+MAC Address Format Select clients' MAC address format which the controller uses for authentication.
+Then Authentication Fallback if you enable this feature, a wireless client needs to pass only one authentication.
+The client tries MAC-Based Authentication first, and is allowed to try Portal authentication it failed the MAC-Based Authentication.
+If you disable this feature as default, a wireless client needs to pass both the MAC-Based Authentication and portal authentication for internet access, and will be denied if it fails either of the authentication.
+MAC Address Format Select clients' MAC address format which the controller uses for authentication.
+There configure the MAC addresses in the specified format as usernames for the clients on the RADIUS server.
+Empty Password Click to allow a blank password for MAC-Based Authentication.
+With this option NAS ID Authentication request packets from the controller to the RADIUS server carry the NAS ID.
+The RADIUS server can classify users into different groups based on the NAS configure the MAC addresses in the specified format as usernames for the clients on the RADIUS server.
+Empty Password Click to allow a blank password for MAC-Based Authentication.
+With this option For the wireless network configured with both MAC-Based Authentication and Portal, if you enable this feature, a wireless client needs to pass only one authentication.
 The client tries MAC-Based Authentication first, and is allowed to try Portal authentication if it failed the MAC-Based Authentication.
 If you disable this feature as default, a wireless client needs to pass both the MAC-Based Authentication and portal authentication for internet access, and will be denied if it fails either of the authentication.
 MAC Address Format Select clients' MAC address format which the controller uses for authentication.
 Then configure the MAC addresses in the specified format as usernames for the clients on the RADIUS server.
-Empty Password Click to allow a blank password for MAC-Based Authentication.
-With this option disabled, the password will be the same as the username.
+Empty Password ·